Vietnam - a rock arch over a peaceful river nestled among mountains

 Can you get mobile service and internet access?

-A SIM card can be purchased at specialized shops, shopping centres, and private stores.
-You will need to show a passport upon purchase.
+A SIM card can be purchased in specialized shops, shopping centres, and private stores.
+A passport must be shown at the time of purchase.

 Ready for an adventure?

 Signed up for the expedition but wondering what to pack?
-You can check off your gear here to ensure you've got everything prepared.
+You can check off your gear here and make sure you're all set.

 Undergarments and Socks